How do I get into the EMT/Paramedic program at Brookhaven?

 Can I just register online for my EMT or Paramedic class?No, you need to have completed your checklist with two copies of each item needed and meet with our program director in Bldg.
 X, Room X1072.

 When is your next EMT class starting?We offer our EMT course three times a year: fall (August), spring (January) and summer (early June).
-We offer a “B” shift-based class in the fall and spring that follows the firefighter schedule and is from 8 a.m. to 5 p.m. on local “B”shift days.
+We offer a “A” shift-based class in the fall and spring that follows the firefighter schedule.
+It is from 8 a.m. to 5 p.m. on local “A” shift days.
 We also offer a night class in the fall and spring from 6 to 10 p.m. on Mondays, Tuesdays and Thursdays.
-Our summer class starts in early June from 8 a.m. to 5 p.m.
+Our summer class starts in early June and runs from 8 a.m. to 5 p.m.
 Monday through Friday.

 What are the requirements to get into the EMT program?

-How long is your paramedic course?Our paramedic class lasts about 12 months (day shift-based program), which includes your clinical rotations and internship at the fire station (internship completion time varies by individual, it is not guaranteed).
+How long is your paramedic course?Our paramedic class lasts about 12 months (day shift-based program), which includes your clinical rotations and internship at fire and non-fire ambulance stations (internship completion time varies by individual, it is not guaranteed).
 Night program takes approximately an extra one and a half months.
+Our Fast-track program (limited enrollment) lasts seven months.

 When is your next paramedic class starting?We offer our paramedic course three times a year.
-Our “C” shift-based class starts every August, and is from 8 a.m. to 5 p.m. on “C” shift days.
+Our “B” shift-based class starts every August, and is from 8 a.m. to 5 p.m. on “B” shift days.
+The required anatomy & physiology class for Paramedics starts in June.
 Our night based paramedic class starts every January and is from 6 p.m. to 10 p.m. on Tuesdays, Wednesdays and Thursdays, along with some Saturdays.
-Our “B” shift-based class starts every March, and is from 8 a.m. to 5 p.m. on “B” shift days.
+Our Fast-track classes start every October, March and August (varies) and is from 7:30 a.m. to 4:30 p.m., Monday through Friday.

 What are the requirements to get into the paramedic program?In addition to all of the above requirements for the EMT program, you will need the following: